-Personal Information
+Personal information

 I am satisfied that the information contained in the documents which I am exempting is the 'personal information' of the individuals concerned.
-The 'personal information' includes the names and direct contact details (email addresses) of third parties, including officials from the Government of Nauru.
+The 'personal information' includes the names and personal identifiers of third parties.

 Unreasonable disclosure

 Section 47F(2) of the FOI Act sets out the factors that may be considered when determining whether release is 'unreasonable'.
 They are: